JUARA Skincare

 In 2021, Americans drank more than 3.9 billion gallons of tea, which is the second most consumed beverage in the world after water.
 For thousands of years, this soothing beverage has been treasured for its numerous health benefits and cultural significance.

 Whether you start your morning with a refreshing facial scrub or a yoga session, brewing a soothing cup of herbal tea is an excellent addition to your daily routine.
-Keep reading to learn how you can make your own homemade tea.
+Keep reading to learn how you can make your own homemade tea at home!

 Jump to Recipes: